Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 process when the default parameters don't seem to be giving the level of performance you would like.
 We provide sample configuration files for our example environments in the [config/](../config/) directory.
-The `config/trainer_config.yaml` was used to train the 3D Balance Ball in the [Getting Started](Getting-Started.md) guide.
+The `config/ppo/3DBall.yaml` was used to train the 3D Balance Ball in the [Getting Started](Getting-Started.md) guide.
 That configuration file uses the PPO trainer, but we also have configuration files for SAC and GAIL.

 Additionally, the set of configurations you provide depend on the training functionalities you use (see [ML-Agents Toolkit Overview](ML-Agents-Overview.md) for a description of all the training functionalities).
-Each functionality you add typically has its own training configurations or additional configuration files.
+Each functionality you add typically has its own training configurations.
 For instance:

 - Use PPO or SAC?
 - Use Recurrent Neural Networks for adding memory to your agents?